livecycle/preevy/site/docs/drivers/aws-lightsail.md

 # AWS Lightsail Driver

-`preevy` can provision virtual machines on AWS Lightsail using the `aws-lightsail` driver.
+Preevy can provision virtual machines on AWS Lightsail using the `aws-lightsail` driver.
 [AWS lightsail](https://aws.amazon.com/lightsail) is a managed service that provides a simple low-cost solution for running VMs in the cloud.
 AWS lightsail provisioning time for a VM is usually around 2 minutes and their cost can be as low as $3.50 per month making them suitable for preview environments at scale.